dart-lang/site-www/src/codelabs/async-await/index.md

 result.
 If a future produces a result that isn't a usable value, then the future's type is `Future<void>`.

-#### **Completed - Error**
+#### Error

-Instead of succeeding, if the asynchronous operations being performed by the function throw an error, the future completes and returns an error.
+If the asynchronous operations being performed by the function throw an error, the future completes and returns an error.

-To see this lifecycle at work consider what happens after you invoke the `getUserOrder` function:
+To see this lifecycle at work consider what happens after invoking the `getUserOrder` function:

 ```